fabrictools.quality.clean

 Add Silver-layer metadata columns (ingestion time, source path, date parts).

-Resolves source_relative_path with fabrictools.io.lakehouse.resolve_lakehouse_read_candidate().
+Resolves source_relative_path with fabrictools.io.lakehouse.resolve_lakehouse_read_candidate() unless a resolved path is provided.
 Date partition columns (year_col / month_col / day_col) are derived from the current ingestion date.

 Parameters: